TsingZ0/PFLlib/README.md

 - **New Optimizer**: If you need a new optimizer for training, add it to `./system/flcore/optimizers/fedoptimizer.py`.

-- **New Evaluation Platform or Library**: The evaluation framework is flexible, allowing users to build custom platforms or libraries for specific applications, such as [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFLlib](https://github.com/TsingZ0/HtFLlib).
+- **New Benchmark Platform or Library**: Our framework is flexible, allowing users to build custom platforms or libraries for specific applications, such as [FL-IoT](https://github.com/TsingZ0/FL-IoT) and [HtFLlib](https://github.com/TsingZ0/HtFLlib).

 ## Privacy Evaluation